jonnonz1/nz-statute-book/acts/public/2002/victims-rights-act-2002.md

   (b) having effect permanently.
-(2) If this section applies to a victim, the prosecutor— (a) must make all reasonable efforts to ensure that any views the victim has on the application are ascertained; and (b) must inform the Court of any views ascertained under paragraph (a).
+(2) If this section applies to a victim, the prosecutor— (a) must make all reasonable efforts to ensure that any views the victim has on the application are ascertained; and (b) must inform the court of any views ascertained under paragraph (a).

 ## Part 3 — Provisions relating to rights of victims of certain offences